-There are some high profile and well-known infections that can affect us whether we are at home or in hospital you may have heard of MRSA, sometimes known as a superbug.
+There are some high profile and well-known infections that can affect us whether we are at home or in hospital.
+You may have heard of MRSA, sometimes known as superbugs or Clostridium difficile.

 Our job is to keep all areas of the hospital clean and infection-free, so that we offer the best possible environment for our patients.

 We also train our staff to ensure that they reduce the risks from infections in everything they do.